 Oftentimes, you'll want to use different personal statements at different law

 schools.
-(They are relatively unique and seek different traits in their student
+After all, the schools are different from one another and seek different traits in their student

 Determine if you need to include an addendum to your

 personal statement.
 What additional points, if any, do you need to make?
 If you

 are attempting to mitigate a weakness, be sure you don't come across as

 defensive or whiny.
 Doing so will only draw more attention to the flaw you're

 letters of recommendation.
 Would you benefit from adding an additional, optional recommendation